kaspar030/RIOT/examples/suit_update/README.md

 ### Start aiocoap-fileserver
 [Start-aiocoap-fileserver]: #start-aiocoap-fileserver

 `aiocoap-fileserver` is used for hosting firmwares available for updates.
-Device retrieve the new firmware using the CoAP protocol.
+Devices retrieve the new firmware using the CoAP protocol.

 Start `aiocoap-fileserver`: